ECSE321-Fall2018/t07-web/README.md

 # t07-web

 HOW TO USE:
--The Web Page can be found at the following link: https://ecse321-group7-web.herokuapp.com/#/
+- The Web Page can be found at the following link: https://ecse321-group7-web.herokuapp.com/#/
 - The first time it is opened, it may take a few seconds for the data to populate on the page

 NOTE: